pingcap/docs/grafana-tikv-dashboard.md

 ## Task

-- Worker handled tasks：The number of tasks handled by worker persecond
+- Worker handled tasks：The number of tasks handled by worker per second
 - Worker pending tasks：Current number of pending and running tasks of worker per second.
 It should be less than `1000` in normal case.
-- FuturePool handled tasks：The number of tasks handled by future_pool per second
+- FuturePool handled tasks：The number of tasks handled by future pool per second
-- FuturePool pending tasks：Current number of pending and running tasks of future_pool per second
+- FuturePool pending tasks：Current number of pending and running tasks of future pool per second

 ## Coprocessor Overview

-- Request duration：The total time spent from receiving the coprocessor request to the end of processing
+- Request duration：The total time spent from receiving the coprocessor request to the end of request processing
 - Total Requests：The number of requests by type per second
 - Handle duration：The histogram of time spent actually processing coprocessor requests per minute
-- Total Request Errors：The number of request error of Coprocessor.
+- Total Request Errors：The number of request errors of Coprocessor.
 There should not be lots of errors in a short time.
 - Total KV Cursor Operations：The total number of the KV cursor operations by type per second, such as select, index, analyze_table, analyze_index, checksum_table, checksum_index, and so on.
 - KV Cursor Operations：The histogram of KV cursor operations by type per second
 - Total RocksDB Perf Statistics：The performance statistics of RocksDB